 The Independent Food Aid network, who have mapped independent food banks across the UK, categorise a food bank as ‘a venue which regularly gives out emergency food parcels at least once a week’ (Goodwin, 2019).

 The issue is complicated by the fact that the UK does not have one system or organisation that runs food banks.
 Instead, there is the Trussell Trust, which runs the majority, at over 1200 centres (Trussell Trust, 2019).
-There are then at least 819 independent food banks which Sabine Goodwin of the Independent Food Aid Network has mapped, taking the total to approximately 2000 food banks.
-However she also estimates that there are about 3000 extra ‘non-food bank independent food aid providers’ which makes at least 5000 separate organisations that hand out food parcels to people in need (Goodwin, 2019).
+There are then at least 819 independent food banks which Sabine Goodwin of the Independent Food Aid Network has mapped, taking the total to at least 2000 food banks.
+However she also estimates that there at least 3000 extra ‘non-food bank independent food aid providers’ which makes at least 5000 venues are distributing food aid to people in need (Goodwin, 2019).

 The Trussell Trust has documented the number of their own food banks which are in operation each year and their data shows a sharp increase in the number operating across the UK, from almost none in 2005-2006, to over 1200 in 2018-2019 (Sosenko et al. 2019).